 Being open and honest with job seekers gives them information to make a truly educated decision about working for your company.
 And that’s important.
 A 2016 LinkedIn study found the number one challenge people face when changing jobs is finding out what the new company is really like.

 Give potential employees the answers they want.
-Use engagement scores to show them why your workers love the company, but also where there’s room for improvement.
+Use engagement data to show them why your workers love the company, but also where there’s room for improvement.
 You can share what actions are being taken to improve these areas, and show past improvements as well.

 3. Share results on social media